The Step-By-Step Guide To Remodeling Your Kitchen

 If you want to spice up traditional subway tile, opt for something with a different shape.
 “Hexagons, mosaics, Moroccan lantern-shaped style and 3D textured tiles are popping up in backsplash supplies everywhere,” says Reiner.
 “And I like it.
 These tiles offer so much style, interest, texture and wow factor to the kitchen.”

-Bring In Appliances
+Step 13: Bring In Appliances

-Enjoying Your New Kitchen
+Step 14: Enjoy Your New Kitchen

 Renovating your kitchen can be a long process, but it’s worth it in the end.
 Whether you’re renovating to sell or to build the perfect kitchen for your dream home, you’ve put in the work and now it’s time to relax.

 If you’re just starting a kitchen renovation and need extra funds to get it where you want it, consider your loan options, such as a personal loan or a cash-out refinance.
+Not sure what home improvement loan is best for you?
+Consult with one of our financial experts to help get you on track today.

 Renovation Nation: Remodeling Trends Across the Country